-A parent may request information regarding the professional qualifications of his or her child's teachers, including whether the teacher:
+In Accordance with Every Student Succeeds Act, a parent may request information regarding the professional qualifications of his or her child's teachers, including whether the teacher:

-- Has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - Has an emergency permit or other provisional status for which state requirements have been waived; and - Is currently teaching in the field or discipline of his or her certification.

-The parent also has the right to request information about the qualifications of any paraprofessional who may provide services to the child.
+- Has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - Has an emergency permit or other provisional status for which state requirements have been waived; and - Is currently teaching in the field or discipline of his or her certification. - The parent also has the right to request information about the qualifications of any paraprofessional who may provide services to the child.